ritual-net/infernet-container-starter/projects/onnx-iris/container/README.md

 make run
 ```

-## Testing the Container
+## Test the Container

-Run the following command to run an inference:
+You can test the container by making inference requests directly via your terminal:

 ```bash
 curl -X POST http://127.0.0.1:3000/service_output \